dr1s/playmusic-downloader.py/README.md

-# playmusicdownloader.py
+# playmusicdl.py
-Download your library from Google Play Musci using the unoffical gmusicapi.
+Download your library from Google Play Music using the unoffical gmusicapi.
 The files will be tagged using eyed3.

 ## Getting started
-* `cd playmusic-downloader.py`
+* `cd playmusicdl.py`
 * `python2 setup.py install`
 * `playmusicdl`
 * Login to Google Play Music